kajott/CompoKit/Sahli-HOWTO.md

 ## Installation and startup

 Simply clone the GitHub repository https://github.com/m0qui/Sahli, or download [a ZIP archive](https://github.com/m0qui/Sahli/archive/master.zip) from it.
-If you're using CompoKit, this will already be set up for you by running `scripts/setup.cmd`.
+If you're using CompoKit, this will already be set up for you by running `setup.cmd`.

 Sahli runs in a browser; Firefox and Chrome have been tested and work fine.
 Simply double-clicking `index.html` may work, but only if JavaScript is allowed to access local files, which is normally isn't.
 If a message with the text "SAHLI READY TO GO" pops up when opening the page, everything  is fine; if it doesn't, open the `about:config` page in Firefox and set `security.fileuri.strict_origin_policy` to `false`, or run Chrome with the `--allow-file-access-from-files` option.